 - Don’t leave your dog alone in your yard for long periods of time.
 Play with them regularly, and ensure they have a wide selection of interactive toys and objects to keep them entertained.

-- Make sure they have access to fresh water and shelter in your yard.
-This is especially important during periods of extreme warm or cold weather.
+- Make sure they have access to freshwater and shelter in your yard.
+This is especially important during periods of extremely warm or cold weather.

 Dangerous and unhelpful advice to avoid

 There are lots of ideas out there about how to stop your dog from digging up your yard, but some of them are not only unhelpful; they are downright dangerous to your dog!

 Never use a toxic chemical spray on any area of your yard to deter your dog from digging.

 Any product that is harmful to plants and animals is going to hurt your pooch too.